mpab/ultiplan/tracker.md

 - implement auto-linking of data, e.g. registration when creating a new DB

 ### done: ultiplan
+- 2022-06-04: extract diff from tracker to use as git commit message
 - 2022-06-04: references: implement reference extraction to markdown (url tags)
 - 2022-06-04: improve task entry to support tags
 - 2022-06-04: implement scanning of local subdirectories for project name selection